 Why do demons keep mentioning how weak/frail humans are?
-I mean, look at Kuwabara, he got impaled, nearly had his neck snapped in two, and having every bone in his body shattered in pieces, after all that today he can stand casually as though nothing happened, Yusuke's a half-demon he got down and was temporally crippled after just one freakin hole on his abdomen.
-Hell, Sensui was the series' first S-class demon and owned Team Urameshi by himself, he has the strongest type of ki in his disposal, three human contestants at the Dark Tournament effortlessly killed several demons without so much as breaking a sweat.
-Hiei is a pure demon and goes down after just one damn hit, Kurama is a demon possessing a human and he took beatings about as worst as Kuwabara.
-The latter can detect a fucking earthquake, are they envious of their good life style or are they just plain racist?
+I mean, look at Kuwabara: he got impaled, nearly had his neck snapped in two, and had every bone in his body shattered in pieces, and after all that today he can stand casually as though nothing happened, whereas Yusuke's half-demon and was temporally crippled after just one freakin' hole on his abdomen.
+Hell, Sensui, a human, has the strongest type of ki in existence at his disposal.
+Three human contestants at the Dark Tournament killed several demons without so much as breaking a sweat, Hiei is a pure demon and goes down after just one damn hit, and Kurama is a demon possessing a human and he took beatings about as bad as Kuwabara's.
+The latter can detect a fucking earthquake.
+Are demons envious of their good lifestyle or are they just plain racist?

 Kuwabara is exceptionally resilient.
 He can take a beating like no other character in the series, and his strongest asset seems to be an absolute refusal to hit the ground.
 This is probably rooted in the fact that he's spent the better part of his life having Yusuke beat him half to death; to hold other humans to Kuwabara's high standard of endurance, resilience, and pain tolerance is about as unfair as expecting all humans to be as clever and versatile as Kurama.

-On the subject,what happened to Hiei's "Jagan" form where he goes all green and has all those eyes?
+On the subject,what happened to Hiei's "full demon form" where he goes all green and has all those eyes?
 That would've been fairly powerful if what was said was true.

-The transformation costs a lot of energy, therefore fairly unreliable.
+The transformation costs a lot of energy, and therefore is fairly unreliable.
 Also, it didn't help in his fight against Yusuke, and opponents after him were way stronger.

-Dragon of the darkness flame uses far more energy and has killed everyone that has tried to master it in the past but he still uses it risking his life if he does it messes up or doesn't use enough energy and knowingly sacrificing his arm to use it.
-It's because hurt and blind one of those eyes and his Jagan will be temporarily blinded until he has time to heal and recover his energy, and post Jagan eye Hiei needs to use his Jagan eye in order to use any of his fire powers, which means he might not be able to use fire powers while in the eye form so he has to pick and he apparently prefers fire.
-Hiei is also a protagonist so they don't want one of their hero's looking like some kind of monster that children would run from, that is the reason from the writer's stand point to not have him ever change into that form again, but not looking like a monster that children run from in the street could also be Hiei's reason for during the four saint beasts he doesn't need it and after they rescue Yukina he see's himself differently and doesn't want Yukina to know he's her brother because he's ashamed of the crimes he committed and doesn't want her to know/likewise be ashamed of him.
-And finally the more powerful the demons in the series become the more human they look with the strongest looking almost exactly like a human but with one or two small non-human characteristics like having horns or pointed ears and claws.
-Or maybe he can still use his fire while in the Jagan form but the Jagan form is like Gohan's (from DBZ) SS 1 such as the use of that form actually restricts his power and makes him weaker than he is normally.
+The Dragon of the Darkness Flame uses far more energy and has killed everyone that has tried to master it in the past but he still uses it, risking his life if he messes it up or doesn't use enough energy and knowingly sacrificing his arm to use it.
+It's because if you hurt and blind one of those eyes his Jagan will be temporarily blinded until he has time to heal and recover his energy, and post-Jagan eye Hiei needs to use his Jagan eye in order to use any of his fire powers, which means he might not be able to use fire powers while in the eye form so he has to pick and he apparently prefers fire.
+Hiei is also a protagonist so they don't want one of their heroes looking like some kind of monster that children would run from, that is the reason from the author's standpoint to not have him ever change into that form again.
+During the Four Saint Beasts arc he doesn't need it, and after they rescue Yukina he sees himself differently and doesn't want Yukina to know he's her brother because he's ashamed of the crimes he committed and doesn't want her to know/likewise be ashamed of him.
+Finally, the more powerful the demons in the series become, the more human they look, with the strongest looking almost exactly like a human but with one or two small non-human characteristics like having horns or pointed ears and claws.
+Or maybe he can still use his fire while in the Jagan form but the Jagan form is like Gohan's (from DBZ) SS1 in that the use of that form actually restricts his power and makes him weaker than he is normally.